buildspace/buildspace-projects/NFT_Collection/en/Section_4/Lesson_2_Ship_It.md

 ![image](https://user-images.githubusercontent.com/60590919/139611432-16d8c3fc-04b1-44c8-b58a-27f49e94d492.png)

-Head back to contract page in Rinkeby Etherscan by following the link returned in the terminal and you will notice that Etherscan has magically (with your help) turned the bytecodes into a much readible Solidity code.
+Head back to the contract page in Rinkeby Etherscan by following the link returned in the terminal and you will notice that Etherscan has magically (with your help) turned the bytecodes into a much readable Solidity code.

 ![image](https://user-images.githubusercontent.com/60590919/139611635-3d1d7aae-8bb8-47f5-9396-6a4544badebf.png)